Smittyxc/MattSmith1652/README.md

 ### Rocking Climbing Python Web Scraper and MySQL Database
 - [Source Code](https://github.com/Smittyxc/MattSmith1652/tree/main/Projects/rock_climbing_db)

-Comprised of two Python scripts, get_mpareas.py gathers data from [Mountain Project](https://www.mountainproject.com/), a user-driven repository of rock climbing routes, using BS4.
-The script reads from area_codes.txt, which is a set of nine digit area identifiers from Mountain Project comprised of areas the user wishes to explore.
-The script also cleans data to be stored in .csv files in the \areas folder (must be in the same directory), which csv_to_mysql.py reads and imports into a corresponding MySQL database it has created.
-Future users will need to add login details to their local MySQL instance.
+[Mountain Project](https://www.mountainproject.com/) is a user-driven repository of rock climbing routes worldwide, containing information on route's difficulty, rating, popularity, subarea, and more.
+This project uses BS4 to gather route data grouped by climbing area from Mountain Project, which is stored in a CSV file.
+The file is then imported into a MySQL database with MySQL Connector.
+Each area is contained within its own table that can be queried to identify trends at specific areas.

 ## Entity Relationship Diagram
 ![eer](/assets/climbing_eer.png)